danabo/blog/content/posts/Redundancy And Copying.md

 The appearance of copied state is due to the representation of systems that we use.
 Notice that my proposed definition of copying and redundancy each rely on state partitions to be provided.
 If we just had a universe consisting of state space $\\O$ and bijective time-evolution $\\t\_\\Dt$, without any systems defined within the universe, there would not be any apparent copying or redundancy.

 Take the simple copier again.
 I defined the state space as $\\O = \\set{00,01,10,11}$.
 The representation of theses states as binary strings begs the copying interpretation.
-What if instead I defined it like this:
+What if instead I stripped away the extraneous representation of these states so that they became featureless objects?
+Like this:

 $$
 \\O = \\set{\\o\_1, \\o\_2, \\o\_3, \\o\_4}